Hereford High School

 - Math Proficiency Highest math proficiency (Top 1%)

-- Hereford High School's student population of 1,182 students has declined by 7% over five school years.
+- Hereford High School's student population of 1,267 students has grown by 6% over five school years.

-- The teacher population of 65 teachers has declined by 13% over five school years.
+- The teacher population of 74 teachers has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2016)|